 "Professional" counter-depth refrigerators have the compressor on the top to look like a commercial refrigerator.

-"Regular" counter-depth refrigerators look like a regular refrigerator, just shallower than a normal refrigerator.
+"Regular" counter-depth refrigerators look like regular refrigerators, just shallower than a normal refrigerator.

 An integrated refrigerator's depth is designed to be flush to your 24-inch cabinet with a panel.

 Counter-depth varies, but the refrigerator depth is 24 inches plus the depth of the door.

 In other words, the integrated is flush, whereas the door will protrude on the counter depth.

 The costs of a pro counter depth, integrated refrigerator, or column can cost between $10-18,000, depending on what you purchase.

 KitchenAid has the only regular counter depth with the ability to accept panels.
 However, it has a black trim around the door, so it ruins the look.